 Overview

-When creating a Part there are two cost fields that can be used.
+When creating a part in Control Panel > Parts/Add-Ons, there are two cost fields that can be used:

-• Unit Price is the cost/charge that displays to the customer on the proposal.
+- Unit Price is the charge that displays to the customer on the proposal.

 When looking at a proposal, you will see this in the right-hand column:

-You can enter hourly wage information on a Service Agent (Control Panel > Service Agents > Edit the agent).
+You can enter hourly wage information on a Service Agent (Control Panel > Service Agents > Edit > Cost and Compensation).
 When appointments are scheduled on that proposal if the Service Agents scheduled for those appointments have an Hourly Rate filled in, the Labor will auto populate based on the Duration time on those appointments.

-For example, if the duration of the service/job is 8 hrs, and the hourly rate of the agent is $20/hr. , the estimated labor is $160.
+Example: If the estimated duration of the service/job is 8 hours and the hourly rate of the agent is $20/hour, the estimated labor is $160.
 When the appointment Actual start/finish time is logged, the Labor will update to the actual hours worked for the job.

 Updating Costs